softwaremagico/ThinkMachine/README.md

 mvn exec:java -Dexec.args="en /path/to/file"
 ```
 Where `en` is the language to obtain the file (now can be `en`, `es`) and `/path/to/file` must be a valid path where the application has permissions to generate a file.
 If this execution is too complex for you, you can always do a pull request on this project and I will generate it for you.

+## Notes
+This software has been developed using the [iText library] (http://itextpdf.com/) for PDF generation.
+Fading Suns is a TradeMark owned by Holistic Design.